Basics of Electricity

 DC and AC electricity

-Free electrons will flow through a conducting material such as a metal wire when there is an electrical field applied to the wire in the form of a potential difference or voltage at the ends of the wire.
-The electrons will then flow toward the area that contains a positive electrical charge.
+Free electrons will flow through a conducting material such as a metal wire when there is an electric field applied to the wire in the form of a potential difference or voltage at the ends of the wire.
+The electrons will then flow toward the area that contains a positive electric charge.

 DC electricity can be created by a battery or DC generator.